 Our cheese tour of Wisconsin begins at an interactive discovery center called Farm Wisconsin.
 Located just a short drive from both Milwaukee and Green Bay, this fun stop sits right beside Lake Michigan.
 Here, a large museum is dedicated to educating visitors on agriculture in Wisconsin and has over 15,000 square feet of exhibits available.
 It was even named on Time for Kids’ 50 Coolest places for 2019, making this an excellent place to bring your family.

 Visitors can tour the discovery side of the museum before enjoying a meal in their farm-to-cafe restaurant, followed by ice cream from their gift shop.
-Land O’Lakes birthing barn is located right on sight, offering the possibility of seeing a calf birthing.
+Land O’Lakes birthing barn is located right on site, offering the possibility of seeing a calf birthing.
 There is even the option to add a farm tour from a local dairy farm onto your museum admission package.
-Harvest Hosts members can even stay for free overnight after they finish exploring the museum, making this a memorable first stop indeed.
+Harvest Hosts members can even stay overnight after they finish exploring the museum with no camping fees, making this a memorable first stop indeed.

 2. Sassy Cow Creamery

 Our next stop is at the Sassy Cow Creamery in Columbus, Wisconsin.
 This operation is run by two brothers and their families, and it has been in their family since the 1940s.
-They have about 850 cows on sight, which produce over 6,000 total gallons of ice cream per day.
+They have about 850 cows on site, which produce over 6,000 total gallons of ice cream per day.
 When you visit, you can purchase both milk and ice cream, which comes in a variety of flavors.
-They also have cheeses and other local Wisconsin products on sight for purchase.
+They also have cheeses and other local Wisconsin products on sitefor purchase.

 3. Hook’s Cheese